HCL-TECH-SOFTWARE/appscan-automation-framework/README.md

 # AppScan Automation Framework

-This framework makes it simple to interact with the APIs for IBM AppScan Enterprise and IBM Application Security on Cloud which can be used to automate tasks.
+This framework makes it simple to interact with the APIs for HCL AppScan Enterprise and HCL AppScan on Cloud which can be used to automate tasks.
 This framework also contains pre-built modules that perform certain tasks that will be explained below.

 ## Contributing
 We would love to have you contribute to the AppScan Automation Framework.
 First, please review our [Contribution Guide](CONTRIBUTING.md).